IBS in Pregnancy: Risks & Best Treatments (GI Doctor Explains)

 The first trimester of pregnancy is the time for major changes inside your body.
 Your gut and your IBS are also affected.
 IBS may exacerbate in some pregnant females due to the above-mentioned factors:

-- Hormonal changes occurring with pregnancy.
+- Hormonal changes occur with pregnancy.

 - Cutting off your effective IBS medications due to safety issues with pregnancy.

 But studies showed that the first trimester has fewer IBS symptoms frequency (compared to the third trimester):

 The IBS symptom frequency according to each trimester are : (reference)